webpack/webpack.js.org/src/content/concepts/index.md

   - jeremenichelli
 ---

 At its core, **webpack** is a _static module bundler_ for modern JavaScript applications.
-When webpack processes your application, it internally builds a _dependency graph_ which maps every module your project needs, then it generates one or more _bundles_.
+When webpack processes your application, it internally builds a _dependency graph_ which maps every module your project needs and generates one or more _bundles_.

 T> Learn more about JavaScript modules and webpack modules [here](/concepts/modules).